The Gauss--skizze decomposition is a Goresky-MacPherson stratification: Good Cech cover

 \subsection{The \v Cech cover}

-We consider only the red (resp. blue) curves of a signature $\sigma$.
-This is denoted by $\sigma^{R}$ (resp. $\sigma^{B}$). \begin{defn} We call a connected component a tree in $\sigma^{R}$ (resp. $\sigma^B$) . \end{defn}
+We consider only the red (resp. blue) curves of a signature $\sigma$ (i.e. the topological model).
+This is denoted by $\sigma^{R}$ (resp. $\sigma^{B}$). \begin{defn} A connected component in $\sigma^{R}$ (resp. $\sigma^B$) is called a tree. \end{defn}

-A tree is in bijection with its set of leaves.
-So, a connected component is in bijection with a subset of $\{1,...,4n\}$, corresponding to the labels of its leaves.
-Such a set is of even cardinality.
-A complete Whitehead move partitions the set into two subsets of even cardinality.
+Consider the set of leaves of a signature and label them $\{1,...,4n\}$.
+Then the labels of a connected component (i.e. a tree) of a topological model form a subset (a block) of $\{1,...,4n\}$ and it is a set of even cardinality.
+A complete Whitehead move partitions this subset into two disjoint blocks of even cardinality each.
+These partitions are non crossing partitions.

-\begin{lem} Consider two non-generic signatures $\sigma$ and $\tau$.
-Then, $\underline{\sigma}\cap \underline{\tau}\ne \emptyset$ if and only if for each connected component with leaves in $I$ of $\sigma^{R}$ (resp. $\sigma^B$) there exists a connected component of leaves in $J$ of $\tau^{R}$ (resp. $\tau^B$) verifying that $I\setminus (I\cap J)$ and $J\setminus (I\cap J)$ are of even cardinality. \end{lem} \begin{proof} Suppose that there exists one connected component of $\sigma^{R}$ which does not verify the property.
-Without loss of generality we suppose that a connected component of $\sigma^{R}$ is not contained in a connected component of $\tau^{R}$.
-We suppose that this connected component of $\sigma^{R}$ is defined by the set $I=\{i_1,...,i_{2p}\}$; whereas the investigated component of $\tau^{R}$ is defined by the set $J=\{i_2,...,i_{2p+1}\}$ (a generalisation of this case can be easily obtained using $J=\{i_{2r},...,i_{2k+1}\}$, for some positive integers $r,k$ and where $k\geq p$).
-Then, a sequence of complete Whitehead moves on both connected components induce partitions of $I$ and $J$, into subsets of even cardinality.
-The map between these partitions can never be the identity.
-The same procedure applies to the color $B$. \end{proof}
+Two blocks of a partition are said to cross if there are integers $i < j < k < l$ such that $i,k$ belong to one block and $j, l$ belong to the other block.
+If no two blocks cross, then the partition is said to be noncrossing.
+A noncrossing matching (of order $n$) is a noncrossing partition (of a set of size $2n$) into blocks of size 2.
+This occurs in the generic case i.e. when there exist no real (or imaginary) critical values.